Many design patterns guide iOS architecture. People have varying opinions on what constitutes good app architecture in iOS.

 But writing network code in Swift is not a simple task.

-Making asynchronous network calls to get data from a remote API requires the interaction of many complex parts in an iOS app.
+Making asynchronous network calls requires the interaction of many separate parts belonging to the architecture of an iOS app.

 When I started freelancing a few years ago, things did not go well at the beginning.